Non-Disclosure Agreement (NDA) & Confidentiality Agreements

 Automating your confidentiality agreements and NDAs can be done through a 6-step process.

-- Document creation or submission can take place through an easy-to-use, intuitive wizard-like interface.
-For your Sales Teams, this can take place directly from within MS Dynamics or Salesforce.
+- Document creation or submission can occur through an easy-to-use, intuitive wizard-like interface.
+For your Sales Teams, this can occur directly from within MS Dynamics or Salesforce.

-- Standard agreements with no changes can be sent right from the system for e-signature.
+- Standard agreements with no changes can be sent right from the system for electronic signature.
 Once signed, they are stored automatically in your central repository for management.

 - For agreements under negotiation, changes can be tracked through automatic redlines and versioning.
 Once finalized, approvals can easily take place.